tfchan/PP-f18_HW3/README.md

 # PP-f18_HW3

-Two little programs parallelized by OpenMP
+Two little programs parallelized by MPI

 - Programs:
   - **prime.c** : find largest prime smaller than input, and count the number of prime number smaller than it